Biology In the News Archive

 March 14, 2018 Biology professor Leslie Ries uses one of her three National Science Foundation grants to do research on butterflies

-March 12, 2018 Biology professor Leslie Ries has recently received 3 grants from the National Science Foundation to analyze the springtime emergence patterns of plants, insects and birds, to study the migration patterns of monarch butterflies, and to examine the impact of natural disasters on butterfly habitats.
+Biology professor Leslie Ries has recently received 3 grants from the National Science Foundation to analyze the springtime emergence patterns of plants, insects, and birds, to study the migration patterns of monarch butterflies, and to examine the impact of natural disasters on butterfly habitats.

 January 30, 2018 Congratulations to professor Steven Singer and his lab for receiving a grant.
 The National Institute for Allergy and Infectious Disease has awarded Professor Steven Singer’s lab a grant to study immune responses to Giardia.